 Constructing the Nest

 Three people are needed to build a new nest.
-You need to use an extending ladder, climbing ropes, nylon slings, etc. to construct the nest one person need to climbs the tree and secure himself.
+You need to use an extending ladder, climbing ropes, nylon slings, etc. to construct the nest one person needs to climb the tree and secure himself.
 Then he will draw close to the pole and arrange a branch and run along the climbing rope to the ground.

 After that, they will put the nest that was made in it and carry it up to the pole or trees.